Nebet Tepe: Archaeology

 The remains of city walls, towers and ancient buildings were found during the excavations on Nebet Tepe.
 The oldest part of the walls on the hill dating from the 4th c.
 BC was built with large syenite blocks closely fitted together with minimal clearance between adjacent stones and no use of mortar, typical for ancient cyclopean masonry.
 The remains of the Western wall with the imposing quadrangular tower and its entrance are evidence of the Hellenistic period when the ancient town expanded and the city on Nebet Tepe became the citadel of the town's acropolis.
 There are also thick stone walls from later periods and other ancient buildings.

 One of the most interesting excavations is the unique postern with staircase from Roman times: a secret tunnel in the rocks under the North wall built in the 6th century AD during the reign of Justinian.
 Some historians say that Apostle Paul walked through this tunnel.
 The postern is thought to have led to the banks of the Maritsa river.

 Water reservoirs used for water supply were also located on the hill.
 A large rectangular water reservoir with a volume of 350 m^{3} is preserved in the Southern part of Nebet Tepe.
 It was built of alternating layers of stones and bricks while the inner walls and the floor were treated with hydrophobic coating.

 Excavations from 2016 have brought to light a Roman wall bastion dating from the 1st c.
 AD.

+Archaeological Complex "Nebet Tepe"

+The archaeological complex Nebet Tepe has been researched, conserved, and exhibited as part of the project "Along the Fortress Walls of Philippopolis".
+Following its renovation, the site was officially opened to visitors on March 20, 2025, when it was assigned for management by the Municipality of Plovdiv to the Regional Archaeological Museum – Plovdiv.
+The site is freely accessible to visitors.
+The museum provides specialized guided tours, which are available only by prior reservation.